-Principle in the PFMI Report applicable to a trade repository Relevant section(s) of the Regulation Principle 1: Legal Basis Section 7 - Legal Framework Section 17 - Rules (in part) Principle 2: Governance Section 8 - Governance Section 9 - Board of Directors Section 10 - Management Principle 3: Framework for the comprehensive management of risks Section 19 - Comprehensive Risk Management Framework Section 20 - General Business Risk (in part) Principle 15: General business risk Section 20 - General Business Risk Principle 17: Operational risk Section 21 - Systems and Other Operational Risk Requirements Section 22 - Data Security and Confidentiality Section 24 - Outsourcing Principle 18: Access and participation requirements Section 13 - Access to Recognized Trade Repository Services Section 16 - Due Process (in part) Section 17 - Rules (in part) Principle 19: Tiered participation arrangements No equivalent provisions in the Regulation; however, the trade repository may be expected to observe or broadly observe the principle, where applicable.
+Principle in the PFMI Report applicable to a trade repository Relevant section(s) of the Regulation Principle 1: Legal Basis Section 7 - Legal framework Section 17 - Rules (in part) Principle 2: Governance Section 8 - Governance Section 9 - Board of directors Section 10 - Management Principle 3: Framework for the comprehensive management of risks Section 19 - Comprehensive risk management framework Section 20 - General business risk (in part) Principle 15: General business risk Section 20 - General business risk Principle 17: Operational risk Section 21 - System and other operational risk requirements Section 22 - Data security and confidentiality Section 24 - Outsourcing Principle 18: Access and participation requirements Section 13 - Access to recognized trade repository services Section 16 - Due process (in part) Section 17 - Rules (in part) Principle 19: Tiered participation arrangements No equivalent provisions in the Regulation; however, the trade repository may be expected to observe or broadly observe the principle, where applicable.
 Principle 20: FMI links No equivalent provisions in the Regulation; however, the trade repository may be expected to observe or broadly observe the principle, where applicable.

-Principle in the PFMI Report applicable to a trade repository Relevant section(s) of the Regulation Principle 21: Efficiency and effectiveness No equivalent provisions in the Regulation; however, the trade repository may be expected to observe or broadly observe the principle, where applicable.
-Principle 22: Communication procedures and standards Section 15 - Communication Policies, Procedures and Standards Principle 23: Disclosure of rules, key procedures, and market data Section 17 - Rules (in part) Principle 24: Disclosure of market data by trade repositories Sections in Part 4 - Data Dissemination and Access to Data
+Principle 21: Efficiency and effectiveness No equivalent provisions in the Regulation; however, the trade repository may be expected to observe or broadly observe the principle, where applicable.
+Principle 22: Communication procedures and standards Section 15 - Communication policies, procedures and standards Principle 23: Disclosure of rules, key procedures, and market data Section 17 - Rules (in part) Principle 24: Disclosure of market data by trade repositories Sections in Part 4 - Data Dissemination and Access to Data